protocol/research-website/content/tutorials/resnetlab-on-tour/content-routing/index.md

 ---

 The content routing system of IPFS is the part of the architecture that discovers content in the network.
-It is one of the most important parts of the architecture, as well as the one with the most open research questions.
+It is a key part of the architecture, and the one with the largest number of open research questions.
 In this module, you’ll hear about:

 - IPFS's content routing architecture
-- The protocol settings and algorithmics of IPFS’s DHT
+- The settings and algorithmics of IPFS’s DHT
 - IPFS's gossip-based content routing approaches

 <!--more-->